nbrooksc/jekyll-now/_posts/2017-7-9-Reconciliation.md

 ```
 You can then populate the array with the relevant information based on the action that you're performing

-1. Request a Report
+One - Request a Report

 ```php
 $param['Action'] = 'RequestReport';
 $param['ReportType'] = '_GET_MERCHANT_LISTINGS_DATA_BACK_COMPAT_';
 ```

-2. Request a list of Reports-This list will (after a few seconds) include the report that you just requested.
+Two - Request a list of Reports-This list will (after a few seconds) include the report that you just requested.
 The list will include the Report's ID

 ```php
 $param['Action'] = 'GetReportList';